 In order to ensure the effectiveness of ISMS, a number of measures were taken:

-The ISMS will be externally evaluated in a study conducted by the consulting bureau Baines Simmons in the United Kingdom in order to conform to the covenant.
-We expect to receive the results of the first evaluation in July 2019.
+The above approach has demonstrably proven itself.
+Parties within the ISMS have made operational and strategic decisions about safety and have implemented these within the relevant companies.
+The ISMS is externally evaluated in a study conducted by the consulting bureau Baines Simmons in the United Kingdom in order to conform to the covenant.
+The results of this evaluation can be found here.